zhikaili1150/open-r1/README.md

 ## Reproducing Deepseek's evaluation results

 > [!NOTE]
-> The DeepSeek-R1 paper uses sampling with 64 responses per query to estimate `pass@1`.
-Below, we report the results from sampling 1 response per query, which likely explains the small 1-3σ discrepancies between our results and theirs.
+> The DeepSeek-R1 paper uses sampling with 4-64 responses per query to estimate `pass@1` accuracy, but does not specify the specific number of responses per benchmark.
+For AIME 2024, we report the results from sampling 32 response per query, while for all others we report the accuracy from sampling 1 response.
+These choices likely explains the small 1-3σ discrepancies between our results and DeepSeek's.

 ### AIME 2024